-Pump & Meter Service, Inc. history goes back to 1930 when a south Minneapolis, Minnesota mechanic named Cliff Price began servicing and repairing gas pumps for the local service station market.
+Pump and Meter Service, Inc. history goes back to 1930 when a south Minneapolis, Minnesota mechanic named Cliff Price began servicing and repairing gas pumps for the local service station market.

 A Look Back...

-At the time, Pump & Meter Service was largely a petroleum service company for several major oil companies.
-They also provided petroleum services to other companies in the Twin Cities such as Northwest Service Station Equipment and Oil Equipment.
-Both these companies sold equipment and hired Pump & Meter Service to do the equipment installations.
+Pump and Meter Service was largely a petroleum service company for several major oil companies.
+They also provided petroleum services to other companies in the Twin Cities, such as Northwest Service Station Equipment and Oil Equipment.
+Both companies sold equipment and hired Pump and Meter Service to do the equipment installations.
 By 1969, Lee had complete ownership and began a growth process with steady increases in sales year by year.
 Sadly, Cliff Price passed away that same year.
 However, his tradition of a small family business with quality people was well implanted into Lee’s business strategy after 10 years with such an experienced partner in the petroleum service industry.

-Pump & Meter Service kept adding quality employees who remain, to this day, the cornerstone of its success.
+Pump and Meter Service kept adding quality employees who remain to this day the cornerstone of its success.
 In 1974 and 1976 Lee's sons, Joe Radermacher and Tom Radermacher, joined the family business bringing engineering and professional talents to the firm, which allowed Lee to reduce his time commitment.
 Several key employees were on board at that time, namely Ron Komis (1966) and Stan Biggen (1968).
-Several more would follow in the ensuing years: Mike Eicher (1980), Art Staaf (1978), Cheryl Simpson (1983), Don Krushke (1986), Ron Smith (1982), Sparky Bejin (1990) and numerous others too lengthy to list here.
-Pump & Meter Service is very proud of their 45 employees (a big change from the five employees they started with in 1959.)
+Several more would follow in the ensuing years: Mike Eicher (1980), Art Staaf (1978), Cheryl Simpson (1983), Don Krushke (1986), Ron Smith (1982), Sparky Bejin (1990) and numerous others.
+Pump and Meter Service is very proud of their 67 employees, a big change from the five employees they started with in 1959.

-In 1980, Pump & Meter Service was relocated to its present location in Hopkins, Minnesota.
-Woodrich Construction sold out allowing Pump & Meter Service to expand on 3.7 acres.
-In 1992, a 16000 square foot warehouse and service building was added to the existing 7000 sqare foot bldg.
+In 1980, Pump and Meter Service was relocated to its present location in Hopkins, Minnesota.
+Woodrich Construction sold out allowing Pump and Meter Service to expand on 3.7 acres.
+In 1992, a 16,000 square foot warehouse and service building was added to the existing 7,000 square foot building.
 In 1984, a buyout agreement was written between Lee and his two sons and was finalized in 1998.
 Lee, after 40 great years, retired and now spends the winters at his Arizona home and summers in Minnesota.

-Throughout the unleaded tank boom of the late sixties, the mechanical computer pricing upgrades and the gas station self service boom of the late seventies, all the way to the age of electronic retrofits to gas pumps, the development of the multiple product dispenser (MPD), and then the business boom of underground tank compliance in the nineties, and moving into the new regulations of credit card processing, such as EMV (European Master Visa), mobile payments, and Chip and PIN Technology.
-Pump & Meter Service has always kept its focus on what’s best for its customers and operated accordingly.
-This has been one key to their success and will continue to be in the future as they move into the uncharted waters, of renewable and cleaner fueling options.
+Throughout the unleaded tank boom of the late sixties, the mechanical computer pricing upgrades and the gas station self service boom of the late seventies, all the way to the age of electronic retrofits to gas pumps, the development of the multiple product dispenser (MPD), the business boom of underground tank compliance in the nineties, and moving into the new regulations of credit card processing, such as EMV (European Master Visa), mobile payments, and Chip and PIN Technology, Pump and Meter Service has always kept its focus on what’s best for its customers and operated accordingly.
+This has been one key to our success and will continue to be in the future as we move into the uncharted waters, of renewable and cleaner fueling options.

 - Kurt Radermacher - CEO and President